serafeimgr/pythonic-atom/README.md

 ----------

-Before installing pythonic-atom package it's highly recommended to run `pip install -r requirements.txt` to install the necessary python packages.
+Installs these necessary python packages below.

-Also make sure your path is configured properly.
+Make sure you have `pip` installed and your path configured properly

+      pycodestyle
+      yapf
+      jedi
+      isort